THIS DATE IN HISTORY: April 8

 1970: Esposito has three goals and an assist to help the Bruins to an 8-2 win against the Rangers in Game 1 of their Quarterfinal series at Boston Garden.
 The Bruins score five goals in a span of 10:21 and set a playoff record by scoring two shorthanded goals in 44 seconds.

-1990: Tony Granato scores a shorthanded goal at 8:37 of overtime to give the Los Angeles Kings a 2-1 win against the Calgary Flames in Game 3 of the Smythe Division Semifinals.
+1990: Tony Granato scores a shorthanded goal at 8:37 of overtime to give the Los Angeles Kings a 2-1 win against the Calgary Flames in Game 3 of the Smythe Division Semifinals at the Forum in Inglewood, California.
 It's the fourth shorthanded OT goal in Stanley Cup Playoff history.

 1996: After a name-the-franchise contest, the soon-to-be-relocated Winnipeg Jets unveil their new logo and announce that the team will be known as the Phoenix Coyotes, beginning with the 1996-97 season.

-2000: The Toronto Maple Leafs surpass the 100-point mark for the first time in team history when they defeat the Tampa bay Lightning 4-2 at Air Canada Centre.
-The Maple Leafs are the last of the Oriignal Six teams to have a 100-point season.
+2000: The Toronto Maple Leafs surpass the 100-point mark for the first time in team history when they defeat the Tampa Bay Lightning 4-2 at Air Canada Centre.
+The Maple Leafs are the last of the Original Six teams to have a 100-point season.

 2017: Auston Matthews of the Maple Leafs scores his 40th goal of the season in a 5-3 victory against the Pittsburgh Penguins at Air Canada Centre.
 He's the second rookie since 2005 and the fourth teenager in NHL history to score at least 40 goals in a season.